What is Lease Financing?

 **NOTE*** FASB issued an update to accounting standards in February 2016 that will eliminate off-balance sheet treatment for most operating leases, requiring customers to report the associated asset and liability on their balance sheet as of 2019-2020.
 These new standards will apply to any operating lease with a term of over 12 months.
 The standards do not include a grandfather provision, meaning that any leases signed before the change will also be affected.

-Tax-Exempt Lease: Also known as a municipal lease, a tax-exempt lease-purchase agreement is a common financing structure that allows a public organization to pay for efficiency using its annual revenues.
+Tax-Exempt Lease: Also known as a municipal lease, a tax-exempt lease-purchase agreement is a common financing structure that allows a public organization to pay for equipment using its annual revenues.
 This option is an effective alternative to traditional debt financing but is only available to municipalities and other political subdivisions that qualify.
 Tax exempt leases have two unique attributes.
 First, the lessor may claim a federal income tax exemption on the interest they receive from the customer under the lease, allowing them to offer a lower rate.
-Second, the lease contract usually stipulates that if the customer fails to appropriate funds to make payments on the lease in any given year, its obligations to the lessor ends.
-In most states, this non-appropriation clause means that (a) a tax-exempt lease is not considered debt and (b) lease payments may be made from operating rather than capital expense budgets.
+Second, the lease contract usually stipulates that if the customer fails to appropriate funds to make payments on the lease in any given year, its obligations to the lessor ends and the customer must return the equipment to the lessor.
+In most states, this non-appropriation clause means that (a) a tax-exempt lease is not considered debt and therefore voter approval is not required, and (b) lease payments may be made from operating rather than capital expense budgets.
 Although the financing terms for tax-exempt leases may extend as long as 15 to 20 years, they are usually shorter than 12 years and are limited by the useful life of the equipment.
 The customer has title to the equipment throughout the term of the lease and retains ownership once the lease is paid off.

 Advantages and Disadvantages